 If you have a solid marketing strategy and your customers are happy, don't let that hard work go to waste.
 Address any issues, like failed credit card payments, quickly so they don’t affect your recurring revenues.

-Partner with Gravy to get the benefit of a team of customer retention experts and specialists on your side that can increase your company's retention rate.
+Partner with Gravy to get the benefit of a team of customer retention experts and specialists on your side that can increase your company's retention rate and help you keep your best customers.
 We help recover failed credit card payments so they don’t affect your business as you build your content and marketing strategies.

 You take care of the marketing, while we make sure that your customers continue to access the services they deserve.
-In doing so, you get the recurring revenue that’s due as you continue to provide a high-quality service.
+In doing so, you increase your profitability and you get the recurring revenue that’s due as you continue to provide a high-quality service.

-Book a call with us today to find out how Gravy can help you keep more of your hard-won customers.
+Book a call with us today to find out how Gravy's advocacy for payment recovery can help you keep more of your hard-won customers.